Academic eligibility for Medicine and Surgery

 You will be invited to declare this information in your UCAS application, Initial Applicant Survey (IAS) and Supplementary Information Form (SIF).
 You may need to provide evidence to support your case including evidence from your school, college, local authority, parent or guardian.

-Contextual information will be taken into account at two stages of the admissions process:
+For applicants who are applying for their first degree, contextual information will be taken into account at two stages of the admissions process:

 Stage 2: shortlisting for interview based on UCAT scores.
 Borderline candidates who meet WP criteria may be invited to interview using a lower overall score threshold.